Poonam-13/Hack_Elite/README.md

 - If farmers wish to access information about additional crops, the Crop Information section provides a way to retrieve extensive details about various crops.

 ## Installation
- -Before proceeding with the following steps, ensure that you have Git, Anaconda, or Miniconda installed on your system.
+ - Before proceeding with the following steps, ensure that you have Git, Anaconda, or Miniconda installed on your system.
 You can then clone the entire project using the command git clone https://github.com/Poonam-13/Hack_Elite.git, or alternatively, you can download the code and unzip it.

- -Please note that the master branch does not contain the updated code required for deployment.
+ - Please note that the master branch does not contain the updated code required for deployment.
 To obtain the updated code for deployment, you can use the following command:

- # git clone -b deploy https://github.com/Poonam-13/Hack_Elite.git
+  git clone -b deploy https://github.com/Poonam-13/Hack_Elite.git
- -The deploy branch exclusively includes the necessary code for deploying the application, while the rest of the code, used for training the models and data preparation, can be accessed from the master branch.
+ - The deploy branch exclusively includes the necessary code for deploying the application, while the rest of the code, used for training the models and data preparation, can be accessed from the master branch.

- -For running the project locally, it is highly recommended to clone the deploy branch.
+ - For running the project locally, it is highly recommended to clone the deploy branch.
 If you have the deploy branch cloned, follow the steps below.

 - 1.Once the project is cloned, navigate to the directory where it was cloned and open the Anaconda Prompt.
-- 2.In the Anaconda Prompt, execute the following block of commands:
-    # conda create -n Hack_Elite python=3.6.12
-    # conda activate Hack_Elite
-    # pip install -r requirements.txt
+- 2.In the Anaconda Prompt, execute the following block of commands: conda create -n Hack_Elite python=3.6.12 conda activate Hack_Elite pip install -r requirements.txt

  - Finally, run the project using the command:

-   # python app.py
+    python app.py
 - After running app.py, you will be provided with a localhost URL.
 Open this URL in your web browser to access and utilize the project locally.
 - By following these steps, you can set up and run the project on your system using the provided web browser interface.